andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 <h4 class="article-subheader">Memory Lane</h4>
 Do you have a memory that's so strongly held it's become part of your identity?
-A memory that's so fondly held that it's less of a memory and more of a *feeling*?
-A childhood
+A memory that has become less of a memory and more of a *feeling*?
+A childhood experience that defines who you are?

-That place for me is Red River, New Mexico.
-The nickname for the state of New Mexico is The Land of Enchantment and in this case the state has enchanted me.

-The very first ski trip we took was
-We stayed in a cabin down the road from the main drag with a wood fired stove for heat.
-I could be grievously misremembering but it was relatively rustic in any case.
-Which is what was neat about it.
+As I pull into Red River, New Mexico I feel *that feeling* percolate to the surface of my emotional reservoir.
+It hits me all at once like a ton of bricks.
+The river bubbling to my right as I make the big swinging turn onto the main drag.
+The symmetrical bluffs brooding over the entrance to town like Beefeaters stoically safeguarding the Tower of London.
+The orange and blue clapboard fa&ccedil;ade of the Terrace Towers Lodge.

+The rustic log cabins on the outskirts of town.

+The cabins where it all began.
+If I had to guess I'd say I was about 8 years old.
+My first ski trip.
+The first time this flatlander had ever experienced the mountains.

+They call New Mexico the Land of Enchantment and, brother, this young lad was *enchanted*.

+The excitement of cresting the top of the Cimarron Canyon Pass was euphoric.
+The final culmination of 500 miles of steady climbing from the lowly 700' elevation of Tulsa to our 8,000' perch above Eagle Nest Lake.

+Our cabin was spartan.
+No frills.
+A minor step up from camping.
+Which is exactly what you want as an 8 year old on your first mountain adventure.
+Watching your old man stoke a wood burning potbelly stove for heat leaves an indelible impression on a youngster.

-I know 100% for certain that it had a TV because we watched Nascar on Sunday.
-My dad's not a particularly big Nascar fan but we were sure as shit watching Nascar.
-Which means we're in at least February, because if it was any earlier we'd be watching football.
-And now we're all so used to the Super Bowl being in February it it never used to be.
-I can almost say with complete certainty this trip was during President's Day weekend,
+The cabin did at least have a TV, which I can say with 100% certainty because we watched Nascar on Sunday as we geared up to ski.
+My dad's not a particularly big Nascar fan but he was that day.
+Perhaps it was a case of that long ago stone-age habit of watching something "because it's on TV."
+Kids these days will never know what that's like.
+The fact that we're watching Nascar means we're in at least February, because if it was any earlier we'd be watching football.

-Log cabin.
-Wood fired stove.

-Some things you are so completely certain of

-<h4 class="article-subheader">Southbound & Down</h4>
-The trip is starting to wind down, 32 days of skiing down and only 1 to go.
-I gather up my things in Boulder and say goodbye to the Millennium Harvest, the second spookiest hotel I've stayed at on a ski trip behind only the
-<a href="/traveler/2021_04-ski_trip/wp/day_5.html?id=timberline" target="_blank" rel="noopener noreferrer">Timberline</a>.
-Before I leave town I make my way to
-Chautauqua Park for a quick picnic in the shadow of the Rockies.
-The weather is perfect and the park is filled with dozens of Boulderites enjoying a nice lazy Sunday.

-I don't linger too long because I have 300 miles of highway on my schedule today and they ain't gonna drive themselves.
-I load back into the Pathfinder and start findin' a path.
-The first few hours are uneventful interstate boredom, south on I-25 with the Colorado Front Range to my right.
-At the northern flank of the Sangre de Cristo Mountains I dive West and see the familiar sights of Northern New Mexico that I remember so fondly from my youth.
-It's probably been 20 years since I've been here and a strange sense of nostalgic familiarity and newness is running through my veins.
+Another thing these kids will never understand is a Super Bowl in January.

+Memory is a peculiar, shapeless entity that rattles around in our minds in a constant state amoebic fluidity.
+We like to think of our memory is like a book that we can pull off the shelf any time we please.
+But in reality it's more of a game of internal telephone.
+The cerebral scribe assigned to record your memories is an indolent boob who refuses to write anything down, which is quite literally in the job description of a scribe.
+So when you ask him to pull the memory book off the dusty shelf deep in the crevasses of your mind he instead just repeats what you told him.
+You then use this information how you please then re-tell him the newly interpreted story and the process repeats again.

+What I really like about this analogy, other than the outright preposterousness of it, is that the logical conclusion is we have an infinite recursion of cerebral scribes completely incompetent or unwilling to do their job.
+Sounds an awful lot like corporate America.

+In this particular case, my cerebral scribe reports that The Face, the piste that fronts the Red River Ski Area, was as tall and steep as any peak you could visit in the Himalayas.
+As I pull into town the downright diminutiveness of The Face is incomprehensible and altogether unsettling.
+How.... how can it be so.... *small*?
+It's fascinating that the same hunk of rock can form such a divergent opinion in the brain of an 8 year old boy compared to a 33 year old man (child?).
+Either I grievously misremember the size of The Faaaaaace or the process of erosion occurs in Red River, New Mexico at a pace some millions of times faster than anywhere else on the planet.
+I can't say for sure.

+What I can say for sure is that I've unwittingly stumbled upon a party.

+<h4 class="article-subheader">Closing Day</h4>
-I pull into Red River just as the ski day is wrapping up.
-Well, it *should* be wrapping up.
-As I pull into the parking lot for my accommodation I see hundreds of people gathered at the base of the hill with music blasting.
-I stroll into the lobby to check in & inquire what that's all about.
-The woman behind the counter informs me that it's the last day of the season here at Red River & this is the end of season party they do every year.
-Well that's a hell of a deal, unintentionally walking into a big party.
+I find myself pulling into Red River just as the ski day is wrapping up.
+Well, just as it *should* be wrapping up.
+As I get closer to the hill I notice hundreds of people gathered at the base of The Face decked out in all manner of outrageous outfits and music blasting for all the town to hear.
+My accommodation for the evening sits directly abreast of the party so when I stroll into the lobby inquire what all the revelin's about.
+The woman behind the counter informs me that it's my lucky day, I'm just in time for the end of the season party.
+Well I'll be damned.

-I'm actually going to be skiing another mountain tomorrow, Taos, that is a few hundred feet higher in elevation and about 45 minutes from here.
+Thankfully I'm not planning to ski here tomorrow, I'll be shredding the famous trails of Taos Ski Valley, a resort that's a couple thousand higher in elevation so their season runs longer.
 I decided to stay in Red River mostly for the nostalgia factor.
-This was where I came on my very first ski trip and a handful of trips in the following years.
-It's a little mountain town but it holds a large place in my heart.
+It's just a sleepy little mountain town but it holds a big place in my heart.

-I get checked in and dump my bags and walk over to the festivities to see what's going on.
-I sidle my way up to a small pond built right at the bottom of "The Face" a run that I remember being about the size of Mt Everest when I was a kid that now looks so unimpressive that I have a minor existential crisis on what is even real.
+I check myself in and dump my bags before walking over to check out the festivities.
+I sidle my way up to a small pond built right at the bottom of The Face.
 Why might we all be gathered around a small pond at the bottom of a ski run you might ask...
 Well this is why: